- AI Workshops for Companies

-Workshops after which your team can actually build with AI.
+Workshops after which your team can actually build with AI

-Who it serves
+Who it is for

 Leadership

-- Which use cases are worth testing?
+- Which use cases are worth testing for our company?

 - Where do data, quality, and expectation risks appear?

-Product & domain teams
+Product and domain teams

 For product, operations, marketing, sales, or finance teams that want to turn ideas into prototypes, internal tools, and better requirements.